 Simulations of the expensive, fine target function may fail and lead to unreasonable or missing results.
-Such points can not simply be ignored.
-Ignoring them would lead to a situation were the optimization process would repeatedly suggest an instable configuration.
+These failures are consistent, i.e., a repeated evaluation of a failed configuration will fail again.
+Such points can not always be ignored.
+Ignoring them could lead to a situation were the optimization process would repeatedly suggest an instable configuration.
 This would possibly prevent the optimization progress.
 Instead, only failed simulations in the initial design are removed.

-Failed simulations in the optimization process itself are replaced by the imputation method suggested by Forrester et al. [13].
-That means, instead of the unreasonable result the predicted mean is imputed in such cases, penalized by adding the predicted variance of the Kriging (or Co-Kriging) model.
+Failed simulations in the optimization process itself are replaced by the imputation method suggested by Forrester et al. [18].
+That means, instead of the missing simulation result $\hat{y}(\mathbf{x}) + \hat{s}(\mathbf{x})$ is imputed.
+Here, $\hat{y}(\mathbf{x})$ is the prediction of the (Co-)Kriging model and $\hat{s}(\mathbf{x})$ is the uncertainty estimate, which is used as a penalty.
+In a sense, we impute some upper confidence bound, as estimated by the Kriging model.

 Naturally, such a method is only possible where a variance estimate of the model is available.
-All other models, or non-modelsupported approaches will use fixed, large penalty values.
+All non-model-supported approaches use a fixed penalty value.
+That means, they receive a constant value that represents bad quality whenever the simulation fails.